BZemba87/guessing-game/README.md

 - I ran my code through Pep8 Online and initially received a few issues about whitespace and too many blank lines at the end of the code.
 I have fixed these warnings/errors and now there are no issues.

 <h2 align ="center"><img src = "assets/docs/validator.jpg"></h2>

+## Errors/Bugs/Issues
+- The "You have run out of guesses" message would not print alone without a hint message.
+I fixed this by changing the positioning of it - I moved it underneath the code that checks if input is an integer.

+- After the above change, this then caused the "You got it in X tries" to start printing when it wasn't meant to.
+I fixed this by adding the "You have run out of guesses" code into an else statement.

+- A known issue that is irritating me but I have not yet figured out how to fix is after the error message "Must be a number!
+Try again.", the game will start again from the choose level page instead of allowing the user to take another guess at "What's the number?".

+# Technologies

+## Languages
+- Python

+## Libraries and Programs Used

+### Github
+- Storing code and deployment

+### Gitpod
+- Used for writing and editing code

+### Random Library
+- Used to generate a random number for the game

+### Time Library
+- Used to slow the pace of messages appearing

+### Os Library
+- Used to clear the terminal

+### Termcolor
+- Used to add color to specific text throughout the game

+### Lucidchart.com
+- Used to design my flowchart for the game

+### Am I Responsive
+- Used to show how my game would display on different devices

+### Heroku
+- Used to deploy the game